netbattalion/projects/README.md

 A minimalistic Javascript reactivity framework to put javascript code into your HTML-dom attributes.
 Inspired by AlpineJS and HTMX.
 This may be the tinyest Javascript framework out there.

-Just 266 Bytes!!!
+Just 282 bytes in strict mode and minified!!!
 (This README is much bigger)

 <h3><a href="https://github.com/DaBusch/netbattalion/tree/main/netbatQuery">netbatQuery</a></h3>